khonsulabs/kludgine/README.md

 This is being developed by and for [Khonsu Labs](https://khonsulabs.com/) partially as a learning experience.
 I hope it will be useful to others eventually.

 This code is dual-licensed under the [MIT License](./LICENSE-MIT) and [Apache License 2.0](./LICENSE-APACHE).
-Fonts in this repository are not included by default, and are [solely llicensed under the Apache License 2.0](./fonts/README.md).
+Fonts in this repository are not included by default, and are [solely licensed under the Apache License 2.0](./fonts/README.md).